Symmetry in language statistics shapes the geometry of model representations: Review of word embedding algorithms

 \subsection{Relation to PMI matrix}

-Early word embedding algorithms obtained low-dimensional embeddings by explicitly constructing some target matrix and employing a dimensionality reduction algorithm.
-One popular choice was the \textit{pointwise mutual information} (PMI) matrix \citep{church1990word}, defined
+Early word and document embedding algorithms obtained low-dimensional embeddings by explicitly constructing some target matrix and employing a dimensionality reduction algorithm.
+For instance, latent semantic analysis \cite{deerwesterIndexingLatentSemantic1990} constructed document embeddings the SVD of from correlations between terms and documents, while \cite{turneyHumanlevelPerformanceWord2004} used the SVD of word pair relations -- the latter produced embeddings solving linear analogies.
+For words, one popular choice of target matrix was the \textit{pointwise mutual information} (PMI) matrix \citep{church1990word}, defined

 Later, \cite{levy2014neural} showed that $\mathrm{PMI}$ is the rank-unconstrained minimizer of the \texttt{word2vec} objective.
 To see the relation between $\mathrm{PMI}$ and the normalized co-occurrence $\Mstar$, let us first write